gem5bootcamp/lps2024/slides/02-Using-gem5/04-cores.md

 To do this, we will change **4** parameters in each processor.

 - **width**
-  - width of fetch, decode, rename, issue, wb, and commit stages
+  - Width of fetch, decode, rename, issue, wb, and commit stages
 - **rob_size**
-  - the number of entries in the reorder buffer
+  - The number of entries in the reorder buffer
 - **num_int_regs**
-  - the number of physical integer registers
+  - The number of physical integer registers
 - **num_fp_regs**
-  - the number of physical vector/floating point registers
+  - The number of physical vector/floating point registers

 ---